-Description: SD Polymerase HotStart is a novel artificial thermostable Polymerase, providing a strong strand displacement activity.
-Unlike natural enzymes with strong strand displacement activity as Phi29 or Bst Polymerase, which are active below 68 °C only, SD Polymerase HotStart is stable up to 93 °C. This allows running isothermal amplification like LAMP with initial heating-up for increased specificity.
+Description: SD Polymerase is a novel artificial thermostable polymerase, providing a strong strand displacement activity.
+Unlike natural enzymes with strong strand displacement activity as Phi29 or Bst Polymerase, which are active below 68 °C only, SD Polymerase is stable up to 93 °C. This allows running isothermal amplification like LAMP with initial heating-up for increased specificity.

-SD Polymerase has 5'-3' Polymerase and 5'-3' strand displacement activities.
+SD Polymerase has 5' - 3' polymerase and 5' - 3' strand displacement activities.
 It does not have any exonuclease activity.
-The enzyme does 3'-A-overhangs and is blocked by an antibody.
+The enzyme does 3'-A-overhangs.
+A HotStart version of SD Polymerase is available.